srcshelton/tmpfs/README.md

 https://github.com/srcshelton/gentoo-ebuilds also contains an ebuild-version of this script, for easy installation on Gentoo Linux.

-tmpfs has been extensively tested on a PC Engines Alix system and several Raspberry Pis.
+tmpfs has been extensively tested on a PC Engines Alix system, Ubiquiti EdgeMAX routers and several Raspberry Pis.